 It’s been a few years since the deadline to upgrade POS, cash registers, and credit card machines to accept chip credit cards, but there are still a lot of misconceptions about what exactly this upgrade means and even why chip cards are beneficial.

 At CardFellow we’ve heard it all, so we decided to address these myths and misinformation to help you make the right decision for your business.

 Chip cards are the next evolution of card-based payments, and it’s important to understand the differences between chip and magnetic stripe cards.
 If your business still hasn’t upgraded to accept chip cards (or you have, but don’t know much about why), this article will help demystify some of the most common misunderstandings about them.
 The myths:

 - Chips Are Less Secure than Magnetic Stripes

 Although relatively new to the US, chip technology isn’t new.
 Germany and France deployed standards in the 1980s.

 EMV was designed with backwards compatibility for these other standards in order to make the transition easier, and because of this, it has been used in Europe since its development.
 As CBS News points out, a chip credit card can be spotted in the 1995 movie “French Kiss.”

 In fact, the United States is one of the last major markets to transition to chip cards.
 If you travel abroad, you’ve likely noticed chip cards are already in use in many foreign countries.

 Chip and PIN cards are common in Mexico, the Philippines, and several European countries, including Germany and Austria.
-Chip and signature cards are used in Canada, Australia, New Zealand, and remaining European countries, such as France, Finland, and the Netherlands.
+Canada, Australia, New Zealand, and remaining European countries, such as France, Finland, and the Netherlands utilize chip and signature.